Grant Program "Frequently Asked Questions" (FAQ)

 • demonstrate community participation in the program planning;

-• match each dollar of Arts Board support with at least one dollar of public (non-state) or private funds;
+• match each dollar of WAB support with at least one dollar of public (non-state) or private funds;

-• have an average of at least $10,000 in organizational revenue for each of the past three years (WAB cannot contribute more than 25% of an organization's overall budget);
+• have an average of at least $10,000 in organizational revenue for each of the past three years (however, depending on the project, some exceptions can be made);

-• be a certified 510(c)3 nonprofit in good standing, OR an organization that has applied for non-profit status using a fiscal receiver;
+• be a 501(c)3 nonprofit organization in good standing OR be a nonprofit corporation using a fiscal receiver*;

-• have a federally required Unique Entity Identifier (UEI) which replaces the previously required DUNS number (to obtain a UEI, follow the instructions at SAM.gov).
+• have a federally required Unique Entity Identifier (UEI) (to obtain a UEI, follow the instructions at SAM.gov).
 If a grant applicant can show that it has applied for a UEI prior to submitting its application — even if that UEI has not yet been received — then the application will be accepted for review.

 For Colleges, Universities, and Units of Tribal or Local Government including Public Schools:

-• The Arts Board does support programs that fall under the auspices of these organizations, provided those programs involve the local community in planning, execution, and participation.
+• WAB supports programs that fall under the auspices of these organizations, provided those programs involve the local community in planning, execution, and participation.
 These applicants must demonstrate that their programming reaches the general public in addition to an academic audience.
-(This can be shown through financial support from sources beyond the school such as local corporations, businesses, individuals, and foundations; through its audience and participant evaluation statistics; and through board, advisory or steering committee composition that includes community members.)

-A fiscal receiver is an incorporated, nonprofit, tax-exempt organization that provides administrative and financial services for projects initiated by unincorporated, nonprofit organizations - or by incorporated, nonprofit organizations that do not have financial/administrative capability or meet the 3-year requirement.
-The fiscal receiver accepts responsibility for administering paperwork and project funds throughout the Arts Board's grant process.
-The unincorporated group or organization completes the project activity.
+*A fiscal receiver is an 501(c)3 nonprofit organization that provides administrative and financial services for projects initiated by nonprofit corporations - or by 501c3 organizations that do not have financial/administrative capability or meet the 3-year requirement.
+The fiscal receiver accepts responsibility for administering paperwork and project funds throughout WAB's grants process, not for completing the project activities.

 Yes.
-In general, the Arts Board does not fund the following nor can the direct dollar for dollar match for Arts Board funds be used for these expenses:
+In general, the Arts Board does not fund the following nor can the direct dollar for dollar match for WAB funds be used for these expenses:

 • Capital equipment (items costing more than $5,000 with a useful life of more than one year) or capital expenditures, e.g., renovation of existing facilities;